palyi/DRLContinuousControl/readme.md

 <h3>Solution Criteria</h3>
 <p>
 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.
-In the case of the plot above, the environment was solved at episode 63, since the average of the average scores from episodes 64 to 163 (inclusive) was greater than +30.
 </p>

 <h2>Getting Started</h2>